BKoparal/DataStructures/README.md

     Quicksort,
     Radixsort,
     Countsort,
-    Heapsort,
+    Heapsort.

-Except for count sort, all other algorithms are templates and can sort strings and integer arrays.
+Except count sort, all other algorithms are uses templates and can sort strings and integer arrays.